 EDU-326: Methods of Teaching Social Studies

-This course helps to prepare students to teach history geography economics civics and social science areas in grades 5 through 12 A variety of teaching methods prepare students to write lessons and prepare standards based units that include other disciplines formative and summative assessments and differentiate instruction Students also prepare an action research proposal in this course TCP acceptance is required
+This course helps to prepare students to teach history, geography, economics, civics, and social science areas in grades 5 through 12.
+A variety of teaching methods prepare students to write lessons and prepare standards-based units that include other disciplines, formative and summative assessments, integrate technology and to differentiate instruction.

 EDU-490: Student Teaching and Seminar